Spring Garden Revival

 Comprehensive Soil Assessment & Amendment Protocols for Plymouth’s Glacial Till

-A thorough soil assessment is the foundation of successful, sustainable gardens in Plymouth’s glacial till landscapes.
-All new planting sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH (typically 5.5–6.5 in MA), NPK, organic matter, and micronutrients.
-Most flowering plants require a pH of 6.0–7.0; if soils are too acidic, apply dolomitic lime to raise pH and add magnesium.
+A thorough soil assessment is the foundation of sustainable gardening in Plymouth’s glacial till landscapes.
+All new planting sites should undergo analysis by the UMass Soil & Plant Nutrient Testing Lab, measuring pH, NPK, organic matter, and micronutrients.
+Plymouth soils are typically acidic (pH 5.5–6.5); most flowers require pH 6.0–7.0, so dolomitic lime is recommended to raise pH and add magnesium.
 Amend with 2–4 inches of compost, tilled to 8–10 inches depth, targeting 5–8% organic matter.
-Site evaluation should include drainage (clay/silt content), microclimate, and existing vegetation.
+Evaluate drainage (clay/silt content), microclimate, and existing vegetation using the USDA Web Soil Survey.
 Document all baseline conditions for future reference.
-Utilize the USDA Web Soil Survey for site-specific data.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

-When planning gardens near wetlands, streams, or other protected resources, strict compliance with the Wetlands Protection Act (M.G.L. c.
-131, § 40) is required.
-Activities within 25–50 ft buffer zones may necessitate a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) through the local Conservation Commission.
+Flower planting near wetlands, streams, or other protected resources in Plymouth is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40).
+Activities within 25–50 ft buffer zones require filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the local Conservation Commission.
 Erosion controls—such as silt fencing, straw bales, and mulching—are mandatory to prevent sediment runoff.
 Coordinate with the MA Division of Fisheries & Wildlife for rare species protection, and avoid work during bird nesting season (March 15–August 31) in sensitive habitats.
-For permitting and compliance, contact:
+For permitting and compliance:

 Plymouth Conservation Commission